kiba/Writings/atg/chp5_goodies_from_the_future.md

 "Good, run the program," Carter ordered.

 The program ran through an address generation algorithm, pinging the stargate subspace network.
-Viable addresses came in, eliciting excitement from the physics team.
+Viable addresses came in, eliciting excitement from the astrophysics team.

 There were new viable addresses located across the galaxy.
 Of especially importance was addresses outside of Goa'uld space, and addresses close to home.